TIBCOSoftware/snappydata/docs/howto/use_stream_processing_with_snappydata.md

 val snsc = new SnappyStreamingContext(spark.sparkContext, Seconds(1))
 ```

 The example starts an embedded Kafka instance on which a few messages are published.
-SnappyData processes these message and updates a table based on the stream data.
+TIBCO ComputeDB processes these message and updates a table based on the stream data.

 The SQL below shows how to declare a stream table using SQL.
 The rowConverter attribute specifies a class used to return Row objects from the received stream messages.
 ```pre